 Salvaged wood paneling can often be found through architectural salvage shops or antiques dealers.
 The same goes for barnboard, though it can sometimes even by found though homeowners and farmers who are removing or repairing an old barn.

-Whether you're looking to update the look of existing wood paneling in an old home, or add a seamless look to retrofitted paneling, paint is your friend.
+That being said, if you're looking to modernize existing wood paneling in an old home, or add a seamless look to retrofitted paneling, as we've seen, paint is your friend.
 While neutrals are always a good choice, a bold paint color can be especially dramatic paired with traditional paneling.

 - Home Depot sells basic wood paneling like shiplap and beadboard, as well as picture-frame molding both in stores and online.